watson-developer-cloud/swift-sdk/Quickstart.md

 <img src="./images/viewDidLoad.png" width="500">

-10) Set username and password in the setUserNameAndPassword function
+10) Use the credentials that Bluemix created and set them for username and password in the setUserNameAndPassword function.

-11) Add the plist information to the info.plist in the WatsonSpeak App to whitelist the URI
+11) Add the following to your info.plist.
+In order to make network calls to Watson, we need to whitelist the URL to the stream.watsonplatform.net server.

 ```xml
     <?xml version="1.0" encoding="UTF-8"?>